ORTHOPAEDIC SURGERY CLERKSHIP

 OBJECTIVES/DESCRIPTION OF CLERKSHIP.

-- Each clinical clerk will be assigned to a resident team, with the PGY-3 resident designated as the student's direct supervisor.
+- Each clinical clerk will be assigned to a resident team, with a resident designated as the student's direct supervisor.

 - The student will attend in the outpatient clinic with his/her team, participating in the evaluation and treatment of orthopedic conditions and injuries, under the supervision of the team staff.